daisymarie128/dev-notes/other/temporary-pwa.md

 ## Introduction to Service Workers
 A service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction.<br>

-It is a programmable network proxy, allowing you to control how network requests from your page are handled. –
+It is a programmable network proxy, allowing you to control how network requests from your page are handled.

-##### Features <br>
+##### Features
 Intercept network requests<br>
 Requests caching<br>
 Push notifications<br>
 Background sync (proposed)<br>
 Geo-fencing (proposed)

+A working example of a site using a service worker can be found [here](https://github.com/daisymarie128/pwa-exercises/tree/master/cache-api-lab/app)
+- Clone the repo
+- Start a local server and navigate to the appropriate local host port (e.g http://localhost:8080/)
+- Open up Chrome DevTools
+- Go to the Application tab
+- Read instructions below on how to see your service worker.

 #### Registering
 ***Example of how to register your service worker***